Tell a newbie how many seconds

 a day do you still want a cigarette

 Remember the first few days after you quit smoking?
 Remember worrying that the urges, wanting and craves would never end?
 Here's your chance to reach out and tell both smokers and new quitters what it's like now.
-Below are 33 pages of comments written by hundreds of former smokers who had successfully quit smoking for days, weeks, month, years and some even over a decade, sharing what it was like for them at these different points in time to be nicotine free.
+Below are 33 pages of cold turkey quitter comments, former smokers who successfully quit for days, weeks, month, years and some even over a decade, sharing what it was like for them at these different points in time to be nicotine free.

 If a cold turkey quitter, please email us and share with visiting newbies both how long you've been 100% nicotine-free (paste your quit meter stats if possible) and how many seconds each day you spend wanting a cigarette.
 We'll then add your response to the below "Tell a newbie ..." parade which Joel started back in 2001 in our original support group Freedom.